 The City of La Porte is participating in the State of Texas Transparency Star program, recognizing local governments for going above and beyond in transparency efforts.
 There are 5 areas of achievement possible.
-To date the Finance Department has been awarded a Transparency Star in Traditional Finances, Contracts and Procurement, and Debt Obligations.
+To date the Finance Department has been awarded a Transparency Star in Traditional Finances, Contracts and Procurement, Public Pensions, and Debt Obligations.

 The per capita figures are based on the City's 2017 estimated population of 35,086.